To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Downing Crowd's 4thWay PLUS Rating: Unrated.
 Downing Crowd is not awarded a PLUS Rating because it does not provide enough information to assess the riskiness of its loans.

-Lender losses: There have been no lender losses, although we have no information about how many loans are in trouble.
+Lender losses: As far as we know, there have been no lender losses, although we have no information about how many loans are in trouble.

 Most similar to: Downing Crowd is currently unique in that it's both related to another lending business with a good track record (Downing LLP), and it takes the lowest-risk loans from that other lending business to offer them to individual lenders on its P2P site.